Would you believe that the bacteria in your gut could determine the health of your brain?

 Enter Leaky Brain Syndrome

 Likely following a leaky gut diagnosis is Leaky Brain Syndrome.
 This is because a leaky brain develops from similar causes, such as gluten sensitivity or infection.
 Stress, alcohol and drug abuse and environmental toxins are also causes of leaky brain.
+For example, those who become addicted to opioids are more likely to suffer from LBS than those who haven’t had issues with addiction.
+However, once they get help from clinics like Recovery Delivered, they are much less likely to be diagnosed with leaky brain syndrome.

 Leaky Brain Syndrome occurs when the blood-brain barrier (BBB) is breached, similar to the lining of the digestive tract with leaky gut.
 The BBB is your brain’s gatekeeper, protecting the brain while allowing essential nutrients like water, glucose and amino acids in that are imperative for brain function.